PitcherAG/vue-tools/docs/components.md

 // it does not include properties you hide in your field definition
 rowData: Object

+// single field object that belongs to the row when you are using a dynamic defined with __:slot.
+rowField: Object

 // single data object that that belongs to the row whenyou are using in template #row.
 // it includes all properties of the object either you hide or not in your field definition
 raw: Object